 Exclusive to STR

-Ever since the blowback retaliation of 9/11, the government has subjected people trapped in the United States with a constant stream of propaganda, war-making tax-theft, police-state spying, and outright physical and sexual molestation at airports.
+Ever since the blowback retaliation of 9/11, the government has subjected people trapped in the United States to a constant stream of propaganda, war-making tax-theft, police-state spying, and outright physical and sexual molestation at airports.
 Although oodles of self-deceived parrots (my apologies to that noble bird) dutifully repeat the doxology that we are being protected for our own good, many of us recognize it for what it is: a lockdown imposed by authoritarians.

 For those of us who know the score, how do we travel by air without losing our dignity?
 How do we submit to the Thousands of Sexual Assailants (TSA) without appearing to give our tacit approval?
 How do we use airports without pretending—and helping others pretend—that we don’t know exactly what is going on?
 And how do we overcome the guilty suspicion that we are encouraging the government to descend further into barbarism by acting as if this were acceptable and normal?
 In short, how do we keep our dignity and integrity as libertarians, voluntaryists, and private-property anarchists?